Skip to main content

 enhancing public sector action through climate reporting - audience

-Next steps towards adoption and implementation of the new IPSASB Sustainability Reporting Standard globally
+Next steps towards adoption and implementation of the proposed IPSASB Sustainability Reporting Standard globally

 “The IPSASB is working hard to develop its first public sector climate-related disclosure standard, around two main roles of public sector entities.
 First, like private corporations, they manage their own operations - our goal is to align our guidance with the private sector standards.
-And secondly, the board is developing new public sector-specific guidance to assist entities responsible for putting in place climate, which will require those entities' public policy programs to communicate and report on such programs to ensure accountability for the progress in achieving the outcomes of their policy activities,” said Renée Pichard.
+And secondly, the board is developing new public sector-specific guidance to assist entities responsible for putting in place climate policies, which will require those entities responsible for public policy programs to communicate and report on such programs to ensure accountability for the progress in achieving the outcomes of their policy activities,” said Renée Pichard

-Karen Leung indicated that “once the exposure draft on the climate-related disclosures is approved [note from the Editor- the standard was approved on September 20 at the IPSASB’s 3rd meeting of 2024 in Brussels, Belgium and will be published later in October), it will be out for public consultation for a minimum of 120 days, from the end of October until late February 2025.
-The IPSASB’s aim is to approve the final climate-related disclosures standard by the end of 2025.”
+Karen Leung indicated that “the exposure draft on the Climate-related Disclosures will be out for public consultation for a minimum of 120 days, from the end of October until late February 2025.
+The IPSASB’s aim is to approve the final Climate-related Disclosures standard by the end of 2025.”

 “We're also seeking volunteer entities to help field test parts of the exposure draft, to get feedback on implementation-related issues, to ensure that it meets the practical needs in the public sector.
 We will also be conducting outreach through regional roundtables,” she informed the audience.